 Making this easy nacho recipe takes less than 20 minutes!

 What I love about cooking up my Easy Nachos Recipe is that it takes no time at all.
-More time to enjoy the Big Game (and all those fun commercials) when you’re not stuck in the kitchen cooking!
+More time to enjoy at your game watching party so you’re not stuck in the kitchen cooking!

 I find that browning lean ground turkey takes less time than lean ground beef, which is why I use it.
 It’s also about half the cost, too.
 What takes most of the time in making this nacho dip recipe is actually opening the cans of beans, and draining and rinsing them!